mmistakes/made-mistakes-jekyll/src/_posts/articles/2008-01-29-diving-bell-butterfly-impressions.md

 ---
-title: "Seeing Through Blurred Eyes --- The Diving Bell and The Butterfly"
+title: "Seeing through blurred eyes --- The Diving Bell and The Butterfly"
 excerpt: "Quick impressions of the film, The Diving Bell and The Butterfly."
 image:
   cover: false